-This article assumes that you're familiar with guidelines and best practices for Azure Cognitive Service for language.
-For more information, see Transparency note for Azure Cognitive Service for language.
+This article assumes that you're familiar with guidelines and best practices for Azure AI Language.
+For more information, see Transparency note for Azure AI Language.

 An AI system includes not only the technology, but also the people who will use it, the people who will be affected by it, and the environment in which it is deployed.
 Creating a system that is fit for its intended purpose requires an understanding of how the technology works, its capabilities and limitations, and how to achieve the best performance.
 Microsoft's Transparency Notes are intended to help you understand how our AI technology works, the choices system owners can make that influence system performance and behavior, and the importance of thinking about the whole system, including the technology, the people, and the environment.
 You can use Transparency Notes when developing or deploying your own system, or share them with the people who will use or be affected by your system.

 Microsoft's Transparency notes are part of a broader effort at Microsoft to put our AI principles into practice.
 To find out more, see Responsible AI principles from Microsoft.

 The language detection feature of Azure AI Language detects the language an input text is written in and reports a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
 The language code is paired with a confidence score.

 Be sure to check the list of supported languages to ensure the languages you need are supported.

 Language detection is used in multiple scenarios across a variety of industries.
 Some examples include: